dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 If you go to **Setting → Encryption and Keys** when logged in to your Proton account you will find that you actually have more than one private key.
-There is the “Email encryption key” (also referred to as the address key) and the Account key (also referred to as the user key) with each their own responsibility.
+There is the “Email encryption key” (also referred to as the address key) and the "Account key" (also referred to as the user key) each having their own responsibility.

 → The **account key** is used to encrypt account wide information such as your contact list and is also used to recover your account in case you forget your password.

 → **Address keys** are used to encrypt and decrypt the content of emails being sent.
-For each address you have there is one address key.
+For each email address you have there is one address key.

 Your password is only used to unlock your account key.
 Each address key is locked by a passphrase which